YashdalfTheGray/dotfiles/README.md

 :pythonx import sys; print(sys.path)
 ```

+The step after this becomes a bit of a choose your own adventure depending on the major version of Python vim has found.
+Refer below.

+### Python3

-From here, figure out how to get access to the python executable that vim is looking at.
+Figure out how to get access to the python executable that vim is looking at.
 On modern \*nix style OSes, it likely exists at a path similar to `/usr/local/opt/python@3.y/bin/python3` though it may be different.
 This path is specific to macOS and Homebrew.

 You can validate that you have the right path by running